 Car rental Faroe Islands insurance

 Without collision damage waiver insurance, you should not drive a rental car in the Faroe Islands.
 This means that those renting a car in the Faroes have the additional cost of CDW insurance added to any rental car check.
 The upside is that if you have any sort of accident, you’re covered and will not have to shell out any more than an excess of a couple of hundred dollars.

-If you have a US credit card, it’s possible you already have CDW insurance and don’t know it!
+If you have a US credit card, you may already have CDW insurance and don’t know it!
 It’s worth checking your documentation and calling your credit card to find out.
 It’s even worth considering signing up for a new credit card that does offer this.
 It’s up to you to check with your credit card about your rental car insurance privileges.

 If you’re already covered, take a copy of the paperwork as proof.

 Get the right credit card For Your Car Rental Faroe Islands